Audio Processing using Distributed Acoustic Sensors (APDAS)

 Project team members:

 dr inż.
-Stanisław Kacprzak – postdoctoral researcher
+Stanisław Kacprzak – Postdoctoral Researcher

-mgr inż.
-Marcin Witkowski – PhD student
+dr inż.
+Marcin Witkowski – Postdoctoral Researcher

 mgr inż.
-Szymon Woźniak – PhD student
+Szymon Woźniak – PhD Student

 mgr inż.
-Magdalena Rybicka – PhD student
+Magdalena Rybicka – PhD Student

 mgr inż.
-Julitta Bartolewska – PhD student member
+Julitta Bartolewska – PhD Student

 mgr inż.
-Mieszko Fraś – PhD student member
+Mieszko Fraś – PhD Student

 mgr inż.
-Mateusz Guzik – student member
+Mateusz Guzik – PhD Student

 inż.
 Jan Wilczek – student member